brutalzinn/simple-mcp-selenium/docs/cursor-usage-guide.md

 ### **Scenario 2: Form Testing**

-**You**: "Test the login form on https://test.silva.mobi/login with admin@demo.com and password 123" **Cursor**: Automates the entire login process and provides feedback
+**You**: "Test the login form on your test site with admin@demo.com and password 123" **Cursor**: Automates the entire login process and provides feedback

 ### **Scenario 3: Complex UI Testing**